gmshake/maven-enforcer/README.md

 If you plan to contribute on a regular basis, please consider filing a [contributor license agreement](https://www.apache.org/licenses/#clas).
 You can learn more about contributing via GitHub in our [contribution guidelines](CONTRIBUTING.md).

 License
 -------
-This code is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0).
+This code is under the [Apache Licence v2][license]

-See the `NOTICE.txt` file for required notices and attributions.
+See the `NOTICE` file for required notices and attributions.

 Donations